maxbarrett/valideater/README.md

 });
 ```
 `Please give a valid date of birth`

-### characters4
-`At least 4 characters please`

 ### email
-`Invalid email`
+Default error message: `Invalid email`

 ### matches
 [todo: explain]
-`These values do not match`
+Default error message: `These values do not match`

 ### numeric
-`Value must be numeric`
+Default error message: `Value must be numeric`

 ### postcode
 [todo: Containsspace improvement required]
-`Invalid postcode`
+Default error message: `Invalid postcode`

 ### radio
-The `data-vldtr` attribute must be on a wrapping parent element, so as not to interfere with other unrelated radio buttons in the form.
+The `data-vldtr` attribute must be on a wrapping parent element (eg: <fieldset>), so as not to interfere with other unrelated radio buttons in the form.
-`Please choose an option`
+Default error message: `Please choose an option`

 ### required
-`This information is required`
+Default error message: `This information is required`